kadykov/natural-sticky/README.md

 The core insight: avoid animations entirely.

-1. **When visible and user scrolls down:** Switch to `relative` positioning so the element scrolls naturally with content
+1. **When visible and user scrolls away:** Switch to positioning that moves with content (`relative` for traditional, `absolute` for floating)
-2. **When user scrolls up:** Position the element just above/below the viewport so it scrolls into view naturally
+2. **When user scrolls back:** Position the element just outside the viewport so it scrolls into view naturally
-3. **When element reaches viewport edge:** Switch to `sticky` positioning to keep it visible
+3. **When element reaches viewport edge:** Switch to edge-locked positioning (`sticky` for traditional, `fixed` for floating)

+**The difference between modes:** Traditional mode uses `sticky` ↔ `relative` positioning to reserve document space.
+Floating mode uses `fixed` ↔ `absolute` positioning for overlay elements that don't affect document flow.

 The magic is in the timing - we use scroll speed prediction to switch between positioning modes at exactly the right moment, eliminating visual gaps without artificial animations.